elunna/nerfhack-changelog/README.md

 * Partially revert 5c7c9d10a - Rejigger anti-magic traps.
 I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack 3.4.3 so this makes them somewhat threatening.
+* Items that grant steadfastness will do so even if the hero is flying or levitating.
+* Reverted 82f0b1e8e - Scared hostile monster which cannot move away will attack.
+Players will be able to stand on scrolls of scare monster or Elbereth without risk of random melee attacks from scared or fleeing monsters.

 ## QUALITY OF LIFE FEATURES